lazargit/Retro/README.md

 Youtubeplayer<br>
 Firebase (soon)

-a playground to practice
+a playground to practice,
-project still in work ,
+project still in work.